parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/hardware.md

 <div class="row">
   <div class="col-md-12">
     <h3>Historical of issues</h3>
-      Summarized below are the results of our nightly monitoring routine which help us keep r2lab healthy.
-The graphs brings the number of issues found along the days from Jan/16.
+      Summarized below are the results of our nightly monitoring routine which help us identify issues and keep r2lab healthy.
+The graphs are independent and bring the information about issues found along the days from Jan/16.
   </div>
 </div>